Part One: Important Cultural Aspects to Know Before Visiting Japan

 Japan does not use the GSM network system common in the MENA region, so simply switching the sim card is usually not possible.
 More information about Japanese mobile phones can be found HERE.
 It is also possible to communicate using Skype, Whats App or other apps or programs by renting a mobile wifi hotspot at the airport.
 Please click HERE for information about this option.
 Please be aware that all the hotels we will stay at have wifi access and many places in Hiroshima and Nagasaki (the Peace Museums, bus and train terminals, numerous restaurants and cafes) have free public wifi.
 Hiroshima also has city – wide free wifi, but the connections can be spotty.

 “Kon-binis” or convenience stores are everywhere in Japan and they are AWESOME.
 They are open 24 hours a day and serve surprisingly high-quality food, drinks, magazines and a variety of other items.
 They are great for a snack anytime and because they are usually staffed by younger people, they are more likely to speak English.

 Japan uses a two pin prongs that are identical to the two pin prongs in America.
 Most electrical appliances that work in the US, with the exception of high energy devices such as irons and hair dryers, should also work in Japan.
-If you have a 3 prong device, make sure that you bring an adapter to change it to 2 prong.
+Please be aware that in rare instances, small electronic devices may malfunction if it they are plugged in a Japanese outlet for too long.
+Some participants have charged a portable battery and then charged headphones, ipods, phones etc. Lastly, if you have a 3 prong device, make sure that you bring an adapter to change it to 2 prong.
 Click HERE for additional information.